euroargodev/argoonlineschool/_sources/intro.md

 * [Aceesing Real-Time and Delayed mode data](https://euroargodev.github.io/argoonlineschool/Lessons/L03_UsingArgoData/Chapter40_RTandDM.html)
 * [Recap Lesson 3](https://euroargodev.github.io/argoonlineschool/Lessons/L03_UsingArgoData/Chapter43_RecapLesson3.html)

-Additonally we have included Quizzes for the [first](https://euroargodev.github.io/argoonlineschool/Lessons/Quizzes/Quiz10.html) and [second](https://euroargodev.github.io/argoonlineschool/Lessons/Quizzes/Quiz20.html) lessons if you want to challenge yourself!

 ## Further reading
-More information can be found in the [Argo Steering Team web page](http://www.argo.ucsd.edu/) or the [Argo Data Management team documentation](http://www.argodatamgt.org/Documentation)
+More information about the Argo network an be found in the [Argo Steering Team web page](http://www.argo.ucsd.edu/), the [Argo Data Management team documentation](http://www.argodatamgt.org/Documentation) or the European contribution to Argo: [Euro-Argo](https://www.euro-argo.eu/)

 ## Acknowledging Argo data

-Since data are freely available without restriction, to track uptake and impact, we ask that where Argo data are used in a publication or product, an acknowledgement be given.
+Since Argo data are freely available without restriction, to track uptake and impact, we ask all users to acknowledge it in the following way:*“These data were collected and made freely available by the International Argo Program and the national programs that contribute to it.  (https://argo.ucsd.edu,  https://www.ocean-ops.org).
+The Argo Program is part of the Global Ocean Observing System“*

-The Argo Data Management Team assigns Digital Object Identifiers (DOIs) to Argo documents and datasets.
+Additionally, the Argo Data Management Team assigns Digital Object Identifiers (DOIs) to Argo documents and datasets.
 These can easily be included in publications and keep a direct and permanent link to the Argo document or datasets used in publications (to ensure reproducibility).
 Datasets are archived in [monthly snapshots each with its own DOI](https://www.seanoe.org/data/00311/42182/).
-To acknowledge Argo, please use the following sentence and the appropriate Argo DOI afterward as described below.

-*“These data were collected and made freely available by the International Argo Program and the national programs that contribute to it.  (https://argo.ucsd.edu,  https://www.ocean-ops.org).
-The Argo Program is part of the Global Ocean Observing System“*

 Refer to [How to cite Argo data](https://argo.ucsd.edu/data/acknowledging-argo/) for further information.